ubilab-escape/second-door/docu/implementation.md

 <p align="center">Figure X: PS2 controller wireless with pinout<p align="center">

-As chassis for the robot an old prototype from the university is used(Picture will follow).
+As chassis for the robot an old prototype from the university is used.
 There is already some electronic to controll the two dc-motors.

 <p align="center">
 <img src="implementation/robot/engine_control_robot.png" width=400>